bnjmnrsh/Toast/readme.md

 ### `new Toast()` --> Toast object

 Instantiate a new Toast.
-Accepts an optional object with two properties: `target` and `className`.
+Accepts an optional object with `target` and `className` properties.

 ```javascript
 const toaster = new Toast({